juharris/dotnet-OptionsProvider/README.md

 The resulting value for `MyString.Value` will be: `"Hello World!
 I hope you have a good day and enjoy yourself and your time."`.

-To override only the subject in `subject_everyone.yaml`:
+To override only the subject, `subject_everyone.yaml`:
 ```yaml
 options:
     myConfig: